apache/mynewt-site/docs/os/get_started/native_tools.md

 <br>

 Check the gcc version you have installed (either using brew or previously installed).
-If the gcc version is 6.1 rather the expected 5.x by the default .yml configuration file, you have to modify the `<mynewt-src-directory>/repos/apache-mynewt-core/compiler/sim/compiler.yml` file to change the default `gcc v-5` defined there.

-Replace the lines shown highlighted below:
+The brew-installed version can be checked using `brew list gcc`.
+The default compiler.yml configuration file in Mynewt expects version 5.x for Mac users, so if the installed version is 6.x and you wish to continue with this newer version, modify the `<mynewt-src-directory>/repos/apache-mynewt-core/compiler/sim/compiler.yml` file to change the default `gcc-5` defined there to `gcc-6`.
+In other words, replace the lines shown highlighted below:

 ```hl_lines="2 3"
 # OS X.